gvwilson/thirdbit/src/fiction/bear/index.md

 It only took a dozen heartbeats for the first scattered drops to turn into a shower.
 Another dozen and they were a downpour.
-The prince bit his lip to stop himself from laughing as the shouts of "Charter!" and "Now!" turned into exclamations and curses.
+The prince bit his lip to stop himself from laughing as the shouts of "Beasts out!" and "Now!" turned into exclamations and curses.
 Cold water was dripping down the back of his neck, but he didn't care, not when the crowd broke up,